CostinVasile/conv_2d/README.md

 # conv_2d
-A silly python implementation and a cool FPGA accelerator for 2D Convolution
+A silly python/C++ implementation and a cool FPGA accelerator for 2D Convolution

 # Online resources
 ### Xilinx tutorial on HLS streams